On the Fairness of Time-Critical Influence Maximization in Social Networks: Evaluation on Synthetic Datasets

 \subsection{Dataset and Experimental Setup}

-First, we discuss the synthetic dataset generation process and the setup used in our experiments.
+First we discuss how we generated the synthetic datasets and then the setup used in our experiments.

-\xhdr{Synthetic dataset} We consider an undirected graph with $500$ nodes, where each node belongs to either group $\Vcal_1$ or group $\Vcal_2$.
+\xhdr{Synthetic datasets} We consider stochastic block model to generate the synthetic datasets, particularly we consider an undirected graph with $500$ nodes, where each node belongs to either group $\Vcal_1$ or group $\Vcal_2$.
 The fraction of nodes belonging to each group is determined by a parameter $g$ (e.g., setting $g= 0.7$ results in $70\%$ of the nodes to be randomly assigned to group $\Vcal_1$).
 Nodes are connected based on two probabilities: (i) within-group edge probability ({\it Homophily}) $p_{hom}$ and (ii) across-group edge probability ({\it Heterophily}) $p_{het}$.
 Placing an edge between two nodes goes as follows: given a pair of nodes $(v,w)$, if they belong to the same group, we perform a Bernoulli trial with parameter $p_{hom}$; otherwise we use the parameter $p_{het}$.
 If the outcome of the trial is $1$, we place an undirected edge $e$ between these two nodes.
 Each edge has a probability of activation, $p_{e} \in [0,1]$, with which the nodes can activate each other.